-While you are developing your resume, it is important to keep a few things in mind:
+While you are developing your résumé, it is important to keep in mind:

 - The average amount of time employers spend reviewing your résumé is 6 seconds.
 That is not a lot of time to communicate your strengths, skills, and goals.
 Therefore, it is important to clearly and concisely capture their attention.

 - Résumés are fluid; that is, they are never "done."
 You will be adding, editing, and reformatting throughout your working life.
 Sometimes you will need to tailor your résumé to a specific field or even a particular job in a specific company.
 Résumés are also individualized — what works for your roommate will not necessarily work for you, and that's a good thing.
 You want your résumé to reflect your unique abilities, skills, achievements, and aspirations.

 - A résumé alone will never get you a job.
 The primary function of your résumé is to convince an employer to interview you.
 It is the interview that will hopefully lead you to the job offer.